 - Vaginal bleeding that lasts for more than 3 to 4 days.

 The shape of the uterus and fallopian tubes are normal.
 The fallopian tubes are not scarred or damaged.
-The dye flows freely from the uterus, through the fallopian tubes, and spills normally into the belly.
+The dye flows freely from the uterus and through the fallopian tubes and then spills normally into the belly.

 No objects (such as an intrauterine device, or IUD), tumors, or growths are seen in the uterus.

 Fallopian tubes may be scarred, malformed, or blocked so that the dye does not flow through the tubes and spill into the belly.
 Blocked fallopian tubes may be caused by pelvic inflammatory disease (PID) or endometriosis.

 The dye may leak through the wall of the uterus, showing a tear or hole in the uterus.

 An abnormal uterus may show tissue (called a septum) that divides the uterus.

 You may not be able to have the test, or the results may not be helpful, if: